toperkov/YateBTSRogueGSM/README.md

 ```

 Step 1: Update/upgrade your fresh installation of Ubuntu.
-In this tutorial, I’m using Ubuntu 20.04 LTS.
+In this tutorial, I have been using Ubuntu 20.04 LTS.

 ```Linux
 $ apt update ; apt upgrade